 Overview of the topics essential to CIMS including integration of design and assembly techniques, numerical analysis, statistical process control and related production technologies within the manufacturing enterprise.
-Prerequisite(s): Fourth-year status in Engineering or by permission of the department.
+Prerequisite(s): Fourth-year status in Engineering.
 Also offered at the graduate level, with different requirements, as MECH 5704, for which additional credit is precluded.